[Minor revision-posted 2/5/18 (replaces 11/21/16 edition)]

 c.
 Accounting Services

-Accounting Services is responsible for the fiscal administration of sponsored project and cost share funds.
-To reduce the risk of noncompliance with federal regulations, terms of the award, and institutional policy, Accounting Services will:
+AS is responsible for the fiscal administration of sponsored project and cost share funds.
+To reduce the risk of noncompliance with federal regulations, terms of the award, and institutional policy, AS will:

 (1) Establish financial controls to reduce the risk for unallowable charges to sponsored projects;